Zilliqa/ZIP/zips/zip-3.md

 ## Rationale

 **Phase 0** staking mechanism design leverages on the existing infrastructure and therefore requires minimal changes as opposed to alternatives.
-Improvements to the design, such as time-sensitive and cryptographically stronger storage proofs, can be explored in future versions as explained in the Design Considerations section .
+Improvements to the design, such as time-sensitive and cryptographically stronger storage proofs, can be explored in future versions as explained in the [Design Considerations](#seed-node-staking-phase-0-design-considerations) section.

 ## Backward Compatibility